 - Never try to make your own electrical repairs to Georgia Power equipment.
-Let our crews do the dangerous work.
-Our crews are highly trained when it comes to restoring power.
+Let our highly trained crews do the dangerous work when it comes to restoring power.

-- Never pull tree limbs off power lines yourself.
+- Never pull tree limbs off power lines as they could be energized.

 - Never go into areas with debris or downed trees.
 Dangerous power lines may be buried in the wreckage.

-- Never go near chain link fences.
+- Exercise caution near chain link fences.
 Dangerous lines may touch the metal.

-- Never step in puddles of water after a storm as they may be touching hidden, downed power lines and be electrified.
+- Avoid stepping in puddles and standing water after a storm as they may be touching hidden, downed power lines and be electrified.

 - Never connect portable generators to your household electrical wiring.
 Connect only essential appliances like freezers and refrigerators directly to a generator.
-Click here for more on using a generator safely.
+See below for more on using a generator safely.